neil-ca-moore/neil-ca-moore.github.io/_posts/2015-10-04-moving-to-industry.markdown

 ## Industry

 In industry everything is driven directly or indirectly by the need to make money sustainably.
 That may sound excessively cynical but I think it's true.
-It's a bit like how evolution of species is driven by brutality but can also have redeeming features.

 The positive side effects of this focus include

-- focus on customer experience,
+- focus on customer experience (customers will only pay for something that is valuable to them),
-- focus on finding methods that deliver good results irrespective of their novelty, and
+- focus on finding methods that deliver good results irrespective of their novelty (customers don't care how you do it as long as you do it well), and
-- focus on teamwork.
+- focus on teamwork (so that no one person is too crucial to the business).

-However this means some aspects of good software development become guidelines rather than strict requirements.
-Unit testing, good software design, documentation and code hygiene may be sacrificed to achieve faster progress.
-Short term progress is traded off against maintainability.
+However the negative aspect is that some aspects of good software development are considered to be guidelines rather than strict requirements.
+Unit testing, good software design, documentation and code hygiene may be sacrificed occasionally to achieve faster short term progress.

 Engineers must justify the use of their time.
 Dogmas like 100% test coverage are not accepted automatically and must prove their worth.